kylebarrow/chibi/README.md

     $('p').each(foo); // Executes the foo function (sets the element style color to red) on all paragraph elements

-    // A smarter way to acheive the above
+    // An alternative way to achieve the above
     $('p').each(function(elm) {
 		$(elm).css('color','red');
     })